nickyiliwang0000/h/stuff-you-need-to-know/bulletin-board.md

 }
 ```

-Less preferred would be nested `if` statements:
+Less preferred would be nested `if` statements inside that `for` loop:
 ```js
 const beachNames =[];